BKuljanin/STM32-BOOTLOADER/README.md

 # STM32 UART Bootloader

 Custom UART bootloader for STM32F446RE (Nucleo board).
-Written in bare-metal C with register-level peripheral access, no HAL or CMSIS.
+Written in bare metal C with register level peripheral access.

 The bootloader occupies the first 16KB of flash (sector 0) and can receive new application firmware over UART from a Python script on the PC.
 This allows firmware updates without a debugger.